 Cook the noodles:

 - Toss the noodles together with the black soy sauce to stain them.
-You can make them darker or lighter according to your preference.25 oz fresh wide rice noodles, 1 tsp black soy sauce
+You can make them darker or lighter according to your preference.25 oz fresh wide rice noodles, 1 teaspoon black soy sauce

 - Heat a large work or a nonstick frying pan over high heat.
 When the pan is very hot, add the oil, then add the noodles and spread them out as much as you can.
 The goal is to get some browning on the noodles, so let them sit and char a bit without stirring.
-Once the bottom side is toasted, flip the noodles and repeat on the other side.1 Tbsp neutral oil
+Once the bottom side is toasted, flip the noodles and repeat on the other side.1 tablespoon neutral oil

 - The noodles will start to stick together as they toast - this is okay as they will loosen once the gravy goes on them.
 But once they start looking a bit clumpy, it's a sign that you should take them out of the pan soon, as too much clumping makes them hard to separate later.
 Set the noodles aside.